 The Monastery of Batalha was built to commemorate the victory of the Portuguese over the Castilians in 1385.
 The construction started in 1388 and lasted two centuries.
 The Monastery of Batalha was the main church of the monarchy of Portugal for two centuries.
 It is built of ochre limestone and decorated with numerous elaborate sculptures.
 The monastery of Batalha is one of the great masterpieces of the Flamboyant-Gothic and Manueline styles in Portugal.
 The English Gothic style, also known as the Perpendicular style, also has influenced the art and architecture of the monastery.
 The Founder's Chapel was built in 1426-1434, the chapel houses the tombs of King João I, his Queen Consort Philippa of Lancaster and the tombs of four of their sons, including the tomb of their most famous son Prince Henry the Navigator.
 The square Chapter House is 19 metres long on each side.
 The huge Gothic vault of the Chapter House is remarkable for having no central supports, a daring concept at the time.
 The monastery has a few stained glass windows dating from 1514.
 The Unfinished Chapels remain as a testimony of the fact that the monastery was never completely finished because in the beginning of 16th century, the attention of the monarchs of Portugal was strongly focused on another great architectural masterpiece, the Monastery of the Hieronymites in Lisbon.
-The Monastery of Batalha is one of the Seven Wonders of Portugal and a main historic destination in Portugal.
+The Monastery of Batalha is one of the Seven Wonders of Portugal and is a main historic destination in Portugal.
 The Monastery of Batalha gained status as a UNESCO World Heritage in 1983.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos classic car road trip